jandzouana/boo_crew_website/boocrewminter/minter_readme.txt

 1. Switch Doodlenauts.json ABI to your own contract's ABI

-2. Switch the address to your contract's addres in App.js
+2. Switch the address to your contract's addres in App.js (line 79)

 3. Go to blockchainActions.js and switch networkId to 1, and put in your smart contract address on line 54.